As we were going to France, I have obviously and as usual dubbed it “Tour de France 2021”.

 Not to mention that in between those two, the Lacets de Montvernier seems to be a “must” and that (short) snake was a first for me.

 I have dedicated several posts discussing the various alternatives and climbs starting at our doorstep (Col du Mollard, La Toussiere, Les Sybelles – too many) and further out.

 That included a stage with the Iseran from Modane and a revisit some of the cols between Albertville (Beaufort), Moutiers and Bourg-Saint-Maurice.

 The latter I eventually climbed from Beaufort, via the Col du Pré.

-And yes, a Marmotte alternative was in the back of my head again too, so it looked very likely I would get my 10th Alpe d’Huez in the books 🙂
+And yes, a Marmotte alternative was in the back of my head again too and if I did, I would get my 10th Alpe d’Huez ascend in the books 🙂

-In the menu to the right of this page – or at the bottom, if you’re reading this on your smartphone – you’ll find links to everything you never wanted to know, but maybe will dream of doing yourself now too.
+In the menu to the right of this page – or at the bottom, if you’re reading this on your smartphone – you’ll find links to everything you never wanted to know, but maybe will dream of doing yourself one day too.

 Let’s just say that this Tour de France 2021 for sure did include a jubilee 10th ascend of the Alpe d’Huez 🎉